 Now functional is the boooomb — you say to yourself.
 You say, “Scala will kill Java.
 Just wait.”
 Or you say, “Haskell is ready for prime time and should replace C very soon.”
 Do you find yourself quoting fancy, slick east coast software management consultants?
-You know the kind: he has a 20-year-old wife and drives a Porsche despite the fact he’s 55 years old — he also wears lots of big and gaudy gold jewelry.

 If some of those ring true about you, then you might not be a pragmatic programmer.
 First, about the consultants…a lot of these consultants come out of Carnegie Mellon University (CMU) and the Carnegie Mellon Institute think tank — sponsored, in large part, by Uncle Sam.

 My MS degree was modeled after the Carnegie Mellon University (CMU) MS program in software engineering.
 In fact, I’m certified in something called Personal Software Process (PSP) from CMU (and a former employer/sponsor).
 Most of these consultants spend their time darting around the world presenting at conferences and staying at five-star hotels.
 They enjoy telling us peons how it is and how stupid we are.

 They want us to believe without their guidance we would be like a ship without a rudder.
 Yeah right.
 They come armed with their fancy slide deck.
 The truth is they are giving upper management the opium fix they need.
 See upper management pays these big wigs to come in and solve all their problems — they hope.